luraess/julia-parallel-course-EGU21/README.md

 # update surface
 S     .= B .+ H
 ```
+🚧 WIP - to add:
+- output figure
-🚧 Add output figure and some words on iteration count and time to solution on specific resolution (low res, slow).
+- some words on iteration count and time to solution on specific resolution (low res, slow)
+- physical time derivative to be able to switch from steady state to specific time-span

 #### XPU SIA implementation
 Applying what we learned from the 1D diffusion equation, we can now instrument the [`iceflow.jl`](scripts/iceflow.jl) code (see code snippet just above) to make it XPU compatible using [ParallelStencil.jl]; the [`iceflow_xpu.jl`](scripts/iceflow_xpu.jl) code: